chocoteam/pychoco/README.md

 ## Quickstart

-Pychoco's API is quite close to Choco's Java API.
+pychoco's API is quite close to Choco's Java API.
 The first thing to do is to import the library and create a model object:

 ```python